FAQs for yacht crew jobs

 The process of searching for a yacht job is similar to searching for work on land in many ways.
-Once you have the relevant training and visas in place, you can register with a marine recruitment agent or ‘yacht crew agent’ on or offline; you can search social media and forums for available jobs; you can walk the docks of the world’s yachting hubs; or you can choose to network in popular yachting hangouts.
+Once you have the relevant training and visas in place, you can register with a marine recruitment agent on or offline; you can search social media and forums for available jobs; you can walk the docks of the world’s yachting hubs; or you can choose to network in popular yachting hangouts.

 When and where in the world can I find a yacht job?

-Many looking for work in the superyacht industry decide to up and move to the sea as soon as possible, as it is a full-time job in itself looking for that first yacht job, and this is recommended.
+Many looking for work in the superyacht industry decide to up and move to the sea as soon as possible, as it's a full-time job in itself looking for that first yacht job, and this is recommended.
 When looking for work, you may find that you start out by undertaking day work or filling temporary positions for cash and experience before you get lucky and are asked to start in a permanent position.
-It is recommended that yachties move to well-known yachting ‘hiring ports’ in line with the peak seasons to find work.
+It's recommended that yachties move to well-known yachting ‘hiring ports’ in line with the peak seasons to find work.

 What crew training qualifications do I need?

 In order to get started as crew on board a yacht or superyacht, it's mandatory for crew in all departments to have passed the STCW10 and ENG1 qualifications for safety on board.
 There are however plenty of other crew qualifications and related skills that will help you to get further in your career in the yachting industry.